ÁKK sells HUF 20 bln of 3-month T-bills at auction, as planned

 Please check your spam folder too.

-The Government Debt Management Agency (ÁKK) sold HUF 20 billion of discount three-month T-bills at auction on Tuesday, in line with the original offer, state news wire MTI reports.
+The Government Debt Management Agency (ÁKK) sold HUF 20 billion of discount three-month T-bills at auction on Tuesday, in line with the original offer. according to a report by state news wire MTI.

-The average yield was 0.49%, 5 bp under the secondary market benchmark and 18 bp under the yield at the previous auction of the bills one week earlier.
+The average yield was 0.31%, 12 bp over the secondary market benchmark, but 18 bp under the yield at the previous auction of the bills one week earlier.

-The average yield was the lowest since early March, before the country went into lockdown to contain the spread of the novel coronavirus.
+Hours after the previous auction, National Bank of Hungary (MNB) policymakers announced a 15 bp base rate cut.

 scroll for moreall times CET